 With the ability to twist and flex without damage, neoprene resists degradation better than rubber.

-Neoprene gaskets will perform as low as -40°F or as high as 230°F and even as high as 250°F on an intermittent basis.
 Neoprene is resistant to alkalis, greases, petroleum-based solvents and various oils, and can twist and flex without damage in many applications.
-It also holds up to weather elements, ozone and sun.
+It also holds up to weather elements, ozone and UV radiation.

 Neoprene has uses that go far beyond gasket manufacturing.
-It’s commonly used in noise isolation and product protection or padding, such as in athletic gear, wet suits, laptop sleeves and joint filler in construction materials.
-Neoprene is also used for fire-resistant weather stripping around doors and windows in commercial and residential buidings.
+It’s a common material in noise isolation and padding in athletic gear, wet suits, laptop sleeves and construction joint filler.